warehouse-picking-automation-challenges/picknik/README.md

 		31. Playback calibration trajectory, using id:=[0 left |1 right]
 		32. Record a bin observing trajectory, using id:=[0-11]
 		33. Playback bin observing trajectory, using id:=[0-11]
+		34. Playback waypoint path specified in a csv

         DEBUGGING
         40. Visualize shelf
         41. SRDF: Get the current pose of the robot for the SRDF